vansergen/express/CHARTER.md

 ## Section 4: Roles & Responsibilities

 The Express TC manages all aspects both the technical and community parts of the project.
-Members of the TC should attend the regular meetings when possiable, and be available for discussion of time sensitive or important issues.
+Members of the TC should attend the regular meetings when possible, and be available for discussion of time sensitive or important issues.

 ### Section 4.1 Project Operations & Management